washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

 **Limitations**
 * Only websites are supported as a condition.
 Future conditions would need additional changes to the ANS spec.
-* Revisions of conditional content is not supported.
-This will likely require additional changes to the ANS spec.
+* Revisions of conditional content are not supported.
+This will likely require future changes to the ANS spec.

 # Details